Pseudo-Euclidean space: Parallelogram law and Pythagorean theorem

-There is no reasonable definition of the angle between a null vector and another vector (either null or non-null).

 Algebra and tensor calculus

 Like Euclidean spaces, every pseudo-Euclidean vector space generates a Clifford algebra.
 Unlike properties above, where replacement of q to −q changed numbers but not geometry, the sign reversal of the quadratic form results in a distinct Clifford algebra, so for example Cl_{1,2}(R) and Cl_{2,1}(R) are not isomorphic.

 Just like over any vector space, there are pseudo-Euclidean tensors.
 Like with a Euclidean structure, there are raising and lowering indices operators but, unlike the case with Euclidean tensors, there is no bases where these operations do not change values of components.
 If there is a vector v, the corresponding covariant vector is: